Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 # BP
 - a common practice to connect to a Data base used in a Three tier web app is using a bastion instance.
 This istance is in the public subnet, is internet facing and have connectovity with the database.
 Other service required is setup a NAT server in the public subnet to allow the traffic from de databse to send pachages to internet.
 You need to define a route in the private route table to direct the internet traffic to the NAT server in the public subnet.
 Use the virtual private gateway to stablish a on premise connectivity to the database, and add a reoute in the private route table to direct traffic which pretend to reach the on premise CIDR Block through the virtual private gateway.
 In this case you dont use the bastion instance.

+# multi-tier architecture
+- Single-tier VPC for applications:
+    - Doesn't use any private data
+    - Can be unavailable for extended periods if something fail
+    - Will only ever be used by you
+- N-tier VPC  to limit access and tight coupling as much as possible.
+- Complex designs with connectivity and peering options